-Measures for prevention of gender-based violence against Roma women
+Measures for the prevention of gender-based violence against Roma women

 To prevent violence against women in Roma communities, the root causes should be identified, analysed and addressed.
 Development of targeted measures or adaptation of the existing ones should be considered.
-The specific needs of people in vulnerable situations need to be addressed from a human rights standpoint.

-Active engagement of public institutions at state level
+Active engagement of public institutions